Heiress, Inc.

 For the most of that first year their house guests at Villa Turicum ranged from real royalty to big names in many fields, sometimes both at the same time.
 Fifteen bathrooms and 44 rooms were more than enough to take care of any home entertaining.

-To while away the time there was a lakefront swimming pool, stables and bridle path, vast gardens in which to stroll, or a high stone pavilion to sip tea.
+To while away the time there was a lake front swimming pool, stables and bridle path, vast gardens in which to stroll, or a high stone pavilion to sip tea.
+But, alas, this was not a fairy tale and how was love to survive in such surroundings?

-Perhaps it could have, but for Edith's "vibrations." she once called off a luncheon for 200 guests at the last minute without notice.
+Perhaps it could have, but for Edith's "vibrations."
+She once called off a luncheon for 200 guests at the last minute without notice.
 Another time, she paid an 80 per cent duty on an imported $1,500,000 emerald necklace, wore it once to a small party, and then tucked it away for good.

 Entering a sanitarium with a nervous disorder later that year (1913) Edith met Freudian psychoanalyst Carl Jung.
 She considered his treatments so beneficial she followed him to Zurich, Switzerland, where for eight years she was his pupil and assistant.
-It was also there she developed a theory she was the reincarnation of the young bride of King Tutankahmen of ancient Egypt.
+It was also there she developed a theory she was the reincarnation of the young bride of King Tutankhamen of ancient Egypt.

 This was probably too much for Harold, for when she returned they separated and eventually were divorced.
 Harold then married Polish opera singer Ganna Walska.